-- Ethibel certificate to Van Lanschot in 2014, attesting to - member of our peer group of medium-sized banks. - Transparency Benchmark, a league table of almost 500 Affairs.
-We are now the highest-ranking bank. - Fair Bank Guide, a survey published by an NGO that - over the world, ranked our climate policy (in terms of
+- Belgian consultancy Forum Ethibel again awarded a Forum Ethibel certificate to Van Lanschot in 2014, attesting to the fact that we invest the financial resources entrusted to us in a responsible manner. - Sustainalytics (a research agency) ranked Van Lanschot among the top 15 of 220 banks and as the leading member of our peer group of medium-sized banks. - We rose from 17th to 11th place last year in the Transparency Benchmark, a league table of almost 500 companies published by the Dutch Ministry of Economic Affairs.
+We are now the highest-ranking bank. - For many years now, we have enjoyed a high ranking in the Fair Bank Guide, a survey published by an NGO that assesses the sustainability of Dutch banks. - CDP, an international not-for-profit organisation that collects and harmonises environmental data from all over the world, ranked our climate policy (in terms of measuring, reducing and offsetting carbon emissions) as just below top grade, awarding us a score of 84 B.